Know the facts about substance use disorder in Indiana.

-Substance use disorder is impacting our state.
+Substance use disorder impacts every corner of our state.
 Many of those struggling with addiction are people we know – our family members, our friends, our co-workers, our neighbors.
 They face a wide range of stigmas that may prevent them from seeking treatment.
+As Hoosiers, we can stand against the stigma of substance use disorder by learning and listening.

-Whether you or someone you know and love is suffering from addiction, the more you know about opioid and substance use disorders, the more compassionate and supportive person you can be.
+Whether you or someone you know is suffering from addiction, the more you know about opioid and substance use disorders, the more compassionate and supportive person you can be.

 It's a disease.